Connect with others who understand.

 Cerebellar Ataxia

 The cerebellum is found at the base of the brain and connects to the brainstem.
 The cerebellum’s main job is to coordinate muscle movements you control, such as moving your arms and legs.
 Cerebellar ataxia can occur when any part of the cerebellum is damaged.
 The way cerebellar ataxia affects your body depends on which specific area of the cerebellum has been damaged.
+In fact, a decrease in the size of the cerebellum can predict future disability in people with MS.

 Sensory Ataxia